 Gilberto Espinoza works with government agencies, law enforcement, schools, and community stakeholders to achieve a collaborative and comprehensive solution to violence in South Los Angeles.
 He coordinates the Watts Latino Leadership Institute, Watts Regional School Safety Collaborative, and supports efforts to advance a Watts Regional Strategy to reduce violence.
 Previously, Gilbert worked with Advancement to promote community safety initiatives.
 He is a graduate of University of California, Los Angeles.

-Eric Lam coordinates UPI’s technical assistance strategic initiatives.
-He develops and conducts community safety assessments that include community surveys, focus groups, interviews, data and research analysis with a variety of stakeholders.
-Eric also supports the development of infrastructure for gang prevention and intervention services, relationship based policing initiatives, as well as UPI’s technical assistance services for communities across the country.
-Prior to his work with the Urban Peace Institute, Eric Lam was a Senior Human Relations Specialist with the Orange County Human Relations Council.
-He has extensive experience working in low-income housing and in diverse communities throughout California and New York developing and implementing social and educational services and change.
-Eric is a proud Vietnamese-American and has also been involved with the Asian Pacific Islander Youth Collaborative in Orange County.
-He holds bachelor’s degrees in Political Science and Urban Studies & Planning from University of California, San Diego as well as a Master of Arts degree in Sociology of Education, Education Policy from New York University.
+Eric Lam leads UPI’s technical assistance efforts which include strategy and program development, comprehensive violence reduction and prevention strategies, policy analysis and reform, and community safety assessments.
+Eric also supports infrastructure development for gang prevention and intervention services, relationship based policing initiatives, as well as leadership development and training.
+Prior to his work with the Urban Peace Institute, Eric Lam held positions with the Orange County Human Relations Council, The Metropolitan Center for Urban Education, and Project Access, Inc. He has extensive experience working in low-income housing and in diverse communities throughout California and New York developing and implementing social and educational services and change.
+Eric is a proud Vietnamese-American from Orange County, CA. He holds bachelor’s degrees in Political Science and Urban Studies & Planning from University of California, San Diego as well as a Master of Arts degree in Sociology of Education, Education Policy from New York University.

 sean garcia-leys, esq., staff attorney